cn0047/stash/ed/db/README.md

 If you lose derived data, you can recreate it from the original source.
 A classic example is a cache.

+Transaction - unit of work  performed within DB that is treated in coherent and reliable way independent of other transactions (atomic, isolated, with failure recovery & keeps DB consistent).

 ## ACID

 <br>Atomicity - all or nothing (an indivisible and irreducible series of database operations).